Skip to main content

 ConversationBufferMemory — Remember Everything

-This is the simplest memory strategy and the one I reach for first when prototyping.
-ConversationBufferMemory stores every message in the conversation — every user input and every AI response — and resends all of them on every call.
+Buffer memory is the natural starting point when prototyping.
+It stores every message — every user input and every AI response — and resends all of them on every call.
 Nothing is trimmed, nothing is summarized.
+I reach for this whenever I want something working fast.

 Full chatbot with ConversationBufferMemory